 Traditional Anatolian Breakfast Kahvaltı

-While some turks prefer their breakfast rather small, with bread, cheese and tea only, some really enjoy to have a rich breakfast before starting the Day.
+While some Turks prefer their breakfast rather small, with bread, cheese and tea only, some really enjoy having a rich breakfast before starting the Day.
 A typical Turkish breakfast consists of cheese (beyaz peynir, kaşar etc.), butter, olives, eggs, tomatoes, cucumbers, jam, honey, and kaymak.
-Sucuk (spicy Turkish sausage, can be eaten with eggs), pastırma, börek, simit, poğaça and soups are eaten as a morning meal in Turkey.
+Sucuk (spicy Turkish sausage, that can be eaten with eggs), pastırma, börek, simit, poğaça and soups are eaten as a morning meal in Turkey.
 A common Turkish speciality for breakfast is called menemen, which is prepared with tomatoes, green peppers, onion, olive oil and eggs.
 Invariably, Turkish tea is served at breakfast, and during the Day.